ryan-lab-duke/programming-for-sds-site/book/course-info/python.md

 ## Install Miniconda

 The latest version of Miniconda can be accessed from the [dowload page](https://docs.conda.io/en/latest/miniconda.html).
-In this course we will be using **Python 3.8** so download the corresponding package for your operating system.
+Download the corresponding package for your operating system.

 ## Test installation